zqin02/lunch-picker/README.md

    docker-compose up
    ```
    This will start all services defined in the `docker-compose.yml` file.
+   Please be aware that npm install take times to run.
 4. **Start the Application in the background and leaves them running**:
    ```bash
    docker-compose up -d